mate-android-testing/wallmauer/README.md

 This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
 In addition, a file called **blocks.txt** will be generated in the current working directory.
 It contains a list of all basic blocks.
-For each basic block its class, method, block id (which is only unique within the same method), the number of instructions it contains and whether the block is the target of an if/else-Branch is recorded.
-This information can be used to calculate line- and branch-coverage.
+For each basic block its class, method, block id (which is only unique within the same method), the number of instructions it contains and whether the block is the target of an if/else branch is recorded.
+This information can be used to calculate basic block (actually line) and branch coverage.

 # MethodCoverage Instrumentation: